Russian textbook claims German unification was 'annexation' – DW – 10/03/2023

 Russian textbook claims German unification was 'annexation'

 It's been 33 years.
 On October 3, 1990, communist East Germany, the German Democratic Republic (GDR), officially joined West Germany.
-45 years after the end of the Second World War, Germans were reunited in one sovereign state.
+Forty-five years after the end of the World War II, Germans were reunited in one sovereign state.

 However, the current Russian interpretation of German reunification is causing irritation among German experts and historians.
 In a new Russian high school history textbook, German reunification is referred to as the "annexation of the GDR."
 The book was published in September 2023.
 The authors are Vladimir Medinsky, former Russian Minister of Culture and advisor to President Vladimir Putin, and Anatoly Torkunov, the rector of the Moscow Institute of International Relations.